 The next recommended step is to incorporate your PTO in your state.
 Incorporation is not required, but it provides some liability protection for officers.
 The incorporation most likely will have to be renewed each year.
 Rules and fees vary from state to state.
 Typically the department of commerce can provide details.

-The IRS requires a one-time application fee of $400 or $850, depending on your group’s annual revenue.
 It usually takes six to eight weeks for the IRS to approve an application.
 When your application is accepted, the IRS sends you official proof of 501(c)(3) status, called the “determination letter.”
-Considering all the work you put into completing form 1023, the determination letter is a rather dull-looking document.
+The determination letter is a rather dull-looking document.
 No fancy seal or gold ribbon; nothing that’s suitable for framing.
 But you should protect the original determination letter and distribute several copies for safekeeping.
 This is the proof you’ll need when a potential donor or grantmaker asks for evidence of your 501(c)(3) status.

 Myths About 501(c)(3)